OpenBB-finance/OpenBB/openbb_terminal/API_README.md

 <img width="742" alt="Screenshot 2022-10-04 at 00 28 30" src="https://user-images.githubusercontent.com/40023817/193703591-8b68e417-1969-44da-b3a7-51bb3b37ba7b.png">

-These methods are basic because they don't account for concentration risk properly.
-For instance, you can see that much of the allocation falls on a few stocks.

-This opens up the portfolio to a lot of unsystematic risk.
-Therefore, we have much more advanced techniques including Hierarchical Risk Parity and Nested Clustered Optimization.
+Please note that these optimization techniques are rather basic.
+They don't take into account the fact that majority of portfolio is allocated to a few stocks. you high concentration level of risk.
+As a result, there would be a high concentration level of risk in the portfolio.
+For that, we have more advanced, and complex optimization techniques including Hierarchical Risk Parity and Nested Clustered Optimization.

 ```
 ## Hierarchical Risk Parity optimization